jakobhuerner/jakobhuerner.github.io/_posts/2021-07-24-summertime_lunz_am_see.md

 excerpt: If think about summer in Lunz am See, I think about
 ---

-If think about summer in Lunz am See, I think about walk through the cool forest and along the river.
+If think about summer in Lunz am See, I think about walks through the cool forest and along the river.

 (And the lake, those images are to come ...)

 ![Summertime in Lunz am See](../images/20210724/summer_lunz-1.jpg)